stelzinga/MF/Management_Framework.md

 3. Align effort across the Venture, and
 4. Manage accountability within the Venture.

-The definition of, and change in, Goals (incl Sub-Goals) and Objectives as well as Management in general are a consequence of SWOT.
+The definition of, and change in Goals (incl Sub-Goals) and Objectives as well as Management in general are a consequence of SWOT.

 NB: Services, Vision, Mission, Goals and Objectives are intertwined: setting Goals and Objectives defines the Services that will be delivered.
 In fact Goals are expressed as the performance of specific Objectives to achieve those Services.
 On the other hand Services that should be delivered are shaped by Clients which in turn drive the Mission from which follow Goals and Objectives, as it drives the longer term Vision.

 ### Tasks